joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 }
 ```

 For the purpose of this post, our class `Car` only has 2 properties: `model` and `nitro`.
 One obvious problem with this design: not all cars have Nitro!
-But some cars have it, so we still have to accommodate.
+But some cars do have it, so we still have to accommodate.
 How can we do this without creating a subclass?
 Should we give all the cars without `nitro` a generic default Nitro?
 It's probably a bad idea.

 Sometimes, it's _necessary_ that the value of a property be `nil`.